jazzschmidt/gradle-properties-template-plugin/README.md

 # Gradle Properties Template Plugin ![CI with Gradle](https://github.com/jazzschmidt/gradle-properties-template-plugin/workflows/CI%20with%20Gradle/badge.svg?branch=master) <a href="https://plugins.gradle.org/plugin/com.github.jazzschmidt.properties-template-plugin"><img src="https://img.shields.io/badge/Gradle%20Plugin-1.0--SNAPSHOT-brightgreen" /></a>

-Ensures that all required project properties are present and not versioned under Git to prevent security leaks.
+Ensures that all required project properties are present and not versioned under Git to prevent accidental security leaks.
 Missing properties are listed in a human-readable manner.

+Since the build is usually extended over and over again in long-term projects, this plugin supports integrating new project properties with a fail-fast approach.

 ## Usage